Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

 In order to directly probe the effect of the particle surface chemistry, we repeat the same rheological measurements on suspensions of \textit{hydrophobic} fumed silica particles.
 These particles are coated with a nanometric layer of silanes.
-They display identical geometrical features ($R_{\rm u}$, $N_{\rm u}$ and $D$) as the hydrophilic particles [see Fig.~\ref{fig1}(d) and SI-1] but have different surface chemistry.
+They display identical geometrical features ($R_{\rm u}$, $N_{\rm u}$ and $D$) as the hydrophilic particles [see Fig.~\ref{fig1}(d) and Fig.~\ref{figS1}] and differ only in their surface chemistry.
 As we show in Fig.~\ref{fig1}(e), a surface coating of these particles on a glass slide results in a superhydrophobic surface with contact angle $\theta \ge 150^{\circ}$.
 At low volume fraction, those hydrophobic particles still disperse in polypropylene glycol.
 As observed in Fig.~\ref{fig1}(f), suspensions of hydrophobic fumed silica exhibit a strikingly different response from that observed with hydrophilic particles at the same volume fraction [Fig.~\ref{fig1}(c)].
 These hydrophobic particulate suspensions display a purely shear-thinning response over the entire range of volume fractions explored.
-The shear-thinning effect becomes more pronounced for increasing volume fractions, in part due to the gradual appearance of a yield stress at large volume fractions ($\phi \ge 17.1$\%, see SI-5).
-However, none of the suspensions of hydrophobic particles investigated show any shear-thickening behavior at high rates.
-This result shows that modifying the surface chemistry of the fumed silica particles from hydrophilic to hydrophobic has fully suppressed the shear-thickening transition over the entire range of shear rates 0.1~s$^{-1} \leq \dot \gamma \leq 100$~s$^{-1}$ studied.
+The shear-thinning effect becomes more pronounced for increasing volume fractions, in part due to the gradual appearance of a dynamic yield stress at large volume fractions ($\phi \ge 17.1$\%), whose quantification is achieved with additional oscillatory shear protocols as described in details in section~\ref{figS5}.
+However, none of the suspensions of hydrophobic particles investigated show any shear-thickening behavior at high imposed shear rates.
+This result shows that modifying the surface chemistry of the fumed silica particles from hydrophilic to hydrophobic fully suppresses the shear-thickening transition over the entire range of shear rates 0.1~s$^{-1} \leq \dot \gamma \leq 100$~s$^{-1}$ studied.